exogroup/puppet-clickhouse-rbac/README.md

 Defines if the resource should be _present_ or _absent_.

 ###### user
-User to apply the grant on.
+User or Role to apply the grant on.

 ###### table
 Table to apply the grant on.
 Must be in the format `<dbname>.<table>` and wildcard for tables can also be used `<dbname>.*`.